AJdesignb/MM621_F25/Journal/Doet_chapter2_notes.md

 > Simple design cues (like “M+” or “Store” buttons labeled clearly) would have helped.
 > Lesson: users shouldn’t need a manual for simple actions.

+### 4. Memory and the World as an External Mind

+People use the environment to remember:
+Lists, sticky notes, and physical arrangements serve as external memory aids.
+> Example: leaving an object by the door as a reminder to take it with you.

+Designers can support this by making ***information visible at the right time.***